-The University of Bristol is committed to supporting students who don’t have support from a family network.
-We want you to feel safe, supported, and able to reach your potential, and we have a comprehensive support package for students who are estranged from their families.
+We are committed to supporting students who are studying without the support and approval of their parents due to a breakdown in their relationship.
+We want you to feel safe, supported, and able to reach your potential, and we have a comprehensive support package for students who are estranged.

-If you’re considering university you can get in contact with Katie Whalley in the Outreach Team who can offer support throughout the application process.
-We run events to help you find out more about university, and prioritise applications from estranged students in our outreach projects.
+If you’re considering university, you can contact with Zaynab Hamdi in the Widening Participation team who can offer support throughout the application process.
+We run events to help you find out more about university, and prioritise applications from estranged students in our widening participation projects.

 How do we define an estranged student?